erdinccurebal/scrapereq/README.md

 ## 📋 Overview

 Req-Scrap is a RESTful API service that allows you to perform web scraping operations by defining a series of steps executed by a headless browser.
-It provides a clean and secure way to extract data from websites with advanced features like proxy support, customizable scraping speeds, reCAPTCHA handling, and robust error handling.
+It provides a clean and secure way to extract data from websites with advanced features like proxy support, customizable scraping speeds, robust validation, and error handling.

 ## ✨ Features